projectCraftsman/opensslCertificateAuthority/readme.md

 chmod 444 intermediate/certs/ca-chain.cert.pem
 ```

 If you created your Root and Intermediate key and certificate pairs on an offline system, copy the `intermediate` directory structure from your offline system to a secure, encrypted, online system.
-Be sure to retain file permissions an attributes.
+Be sure to retain file permissions and attributes.

 Generate a Server key and set appropriate file permissions.
 Depending on your requirements consider including the `-aes256` option, to passphrase protect your Server key.